SkooveLearn PianoDownload on the App Store

 Broken chords in compound time

-On the other hand, time signatures like 6/8 or 9/9 are called compound time signatures.
-These time signatures divide measures into three parts.
-Mastery of broken chords in these time signatures involves not only playing the notes of the chord in sequence but also aligning them with the compound rhythm.
+Time signatures like 6/8 or 9/9 are compound time signatures.
+These time signatures divide measures into threes.
+Playing broken chords in these time signatures involves not only playing the notes of the chord in sequence but also aligning them with the compound rhythm.

-This can add a sense of fluidity and sophistication to the music.
-For example, playing a broken chord in a 6/8 time signature might involve playing two notes of the chord per beat, resulting in a flowing, waltz-like rhythm.
+For example, playing a broken chord in a 6/8 time signature may involve playing two notes of the chord per beat, resulting in a waltz-like rhythm.

 broken chord in a 6/8 time signature

-Learning how these differences in time work is extremely important if you want to apply and adapt broken chords to various musical contexts.
-Whether in simple or compound time, broken chords provide a tool for enhancing the rhythmic and harmonic richness of a piece, offering endless possibilities for creative expression.
+Learning how these differences in time signature work is extremely important if you want to apply and adapt broken chords to your favourite songs.

 Start free trial